WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 ## PhysEnv
-**Physical environment area** (Water, Quicksand, etc.) - this is a specual unit what define the physical environment inside it's rectangle.
+**Physical environment zone** (Water, Quicksand, etc.) - this is a special unit which defines the physical environment inside it's rectangular area.

 **Available environment types:**
 * **Water** - a swimmable liquid environment.